sindresorhus/eslint-plugin-unicorn/docs/new-rule.md

 	for(const{foo}of[]);
 	```

-	When replacing `{foo}` with something starts with letter, space around is needed
+	When replacing `{foo}` with something that starts with a letter, space around is needed.

 	```js
 	// Good